**PreK Registration for the 2022-2023 school year will begin in January 2022.**

 The Universal Pre-Kindergarten Program provides curriculum and activities five days per week with full-day and half-day programs, which are appropriate to the age-level and individual needs of eligible children and promote cognitive, linguistic, physical, cultural, emotional and social development.
 Activities are learner-centered and are designed and provided in a way that promotes the child’s total growth and development in all areas including emergent English literacy.
 Children are encouraged to be self-assured and independent.

 Eligible children are those who reside within the school district and are 3 and 4 years of age on or before December 1st of the year in which he or she is enrolled, or who will otherwise be first eligible to enter public school kindergarten commencing with the following school year.
 Selection is based on a lottery system.

 Transportation is NOT provided and is the responsibility of the parent/caregiver.

 The number of available Pre-Kindergarten slots for the District is determined annually by the NYS Education Department (SED).

-1. Complete the Universal Pre-K Application (Download an application from this page, or pick up a copy from the District Central Administration Building or School Main Offices.
+1. Complete the Universal Pre-K Application (ONLINE REGISTRATION, Download the full PDF application linked below, or pick up a copy from the District Central Administration Building or School Main Offices.
 Contact the Pre-K office with any questions.)